 Ad data could save your life

-Originally published in the November edition of Dialogue Magazine.
+Originally published in Dialogue Magazine, November 2017

 When we woke up our computers we gave them superpowers.
-Now we have to decide how to use them, writes Pete Trainor.
+Now we have to decide how to use them, writes Pete Trainor

 The world is different today than it was yesterday and tomorrow it will be different again.
 We’ve unleashed a genie from a bottle that will change humanity in the most unpredictable of ways.
 Which is ironic, because the genie we released has a talent for being able to make almost perfect predictions 99% of the time.